ton-community/ton-docs/docs/v3/documentation/smart-contracts/message-management/sending-messages.md

 For example, if your message body is 900 bits long, you can't store it in the same cell as the message header.
 Including the message header fields would make the total cell size exceed 1023 bits, triggering a `cell overflow` exception during serialization.

-In this case, use `1` instead of `0` for the "in-place message body flag" (Either), which will store the message body in a separate reference cell.
+In this case, use `1` instead of `0` for the in-place message body flag (Either), which will store the message body in a separate reference cell.

 Those things should be handled carefully because some fields have variable sizes.